genetrydash/GDPSPfix/README.md

 ## What I did so far:
 Improved Physics

-Increased FPS (and had to redo everything)
+Increased FPS to 60 (and had to redo everything)

 Some menu improvements